Lynnette331/Stat172_final_project/README.md

 ---
 ## Reproducibility
 This project is fully reproducible using the data, scripts, and model files included in the repository.
 All preprocessing, modeling, and visualization steps are executed entirely through R code no manual data manipulation is required.
-All scripts that involve random number generation (model training, cross-validation) include a fixed seed at the top:
+All scripts that involve random number generation (model training, cross-validation) include a fixed seed at the top.
-- set.seed(2025)

 All data cleaning steps are implemented in 'Stat172_final_project/src/cleaning.R' Running this script will: